HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Integration_ERD.png](modules_images/Integration_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the External Integrations module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This ERD shows how the Supabase client integrates with various database tables for users, posts, files, and messages.
+It illustrates the external service integration points and data access patterns.

 ### Library Utilities
 _No direct database tables; utilities are used across modules._
 *Visual: [LibraryUtility_ERD.png](modules_images/LibraryUtility_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Library Utility module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+Library utilities are helper functions that provide common functionality across the application.
+They don't have direct database tables as they operate on data passed to them rather than storing data themselves.

 ### API Layer
 ```mermaid